isaacg1/isaacg1.github.io/_posts/2021-08-14-paper-gadgets.md

 This one's very straightforward, the character has no options.
-The right side can be traversed from top-left to bottom-left, or from top-right to bottom-right, in each case flipping the states of all three gadgets.
+The right side can be traversed from top-left to bottom-left, or from bottom-right to top-right, in each case flipping the states of all three gadgets.
 The left is just a lock.